 JACK KAYE.
-Jack Kaye, age 75, has served as a member of our Board since 2016.
+Jack Kaye, age 76, has served as a member of our Board since 2016.
 Mr. Kaye has also served as Chairman of the Audit Committee of Keryx Biopharmaceuticals, Inc. (NASDAQ: KERX) from 2006 to 2016 and is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. (OTC: DYAI).
 Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
 At Deloitte, he was responsible for servicing a diverse client base of public and private, global and domestic companies in a variety of industries.
 Mr. Kaye has extensive experience consulting with clients on accounting and reporting matters, private and public debt financings, SEC rules and regulations and corporate governance/Sarbanes-Oxley matters.
 Prior to retiring, Mr. Kaye served as Partner-in-Charge of Deloitte's Tri-State Core Client practice, a position he held for more than 20 years.
 Mr. Kaye has a Bachelor of Business Administration from Baruch College and is a Certified Public Accountant.
 We believe that Mr. Kaye is qualified to serve as a Non-Executive Director due to his extensive accounting and financial experience.

 DAVID MEEK.
-David Meek, age 55, has over 25 years of experience in the pharmaceutical industry where he has held various global executive positions in major pharmaceutical and biotechnology companies.
-Mr. Meek was appointed CEO of Ipsen in July 2016 and also serves on the Board of Directors.
+David Meek, age 56, has 30 years of experience in the pharmaceutical industry, where he has held various global executive positions in major pharmaceutical and biotechnology companies.
+In January 2020, Mr. Meek was appointed President & CEO of FerGene, a gene therapy biotech focused on cancer.
+From July 2016 to December 2020, Mr. Meek was CEO and a member of the Board of Ipsen.
 Prior to joining Ipsen, he was Executive Vice-President and President of the oncology division of Baxalta.
+He spent 2 years as CCO of Endocyte.
 Mr. Meek also spent 8 years at Novartis as a global franchise head, CEO of Novartis Canada, and region head of oncology for northern, central and Eastern Europe.
-He also spent 14 years at Johnson & Johnson and Janssen Pharmaceuticals, where he held a variety of senior U.S. sales and marketing positions.
-Mr. Meek holds a B.A. in Management from the University of Cincinnati.
+He also spent 14 years at Johnson & Johnson and Janssen Pharmaceutica, where he held a variety of senior U.S. sales and marketing positions.
+Mr. Meek holds a B.A. from the University of Cincinnati.

-DAVID SCHAFFER, PD.D.
-David Schaffer, age 48, has served as a member of our Board since January 2014.
-Dr. Schaffer is Professor of Chemical and Biomolecular Engineering, Bioengineering, and Neuroscience at University of California Berkeley, a position he has held since 2007, as well as Director of the Berkeley Stem Cell Center since 2011.
+DAVID SCHAFFER, PH.D.
+David Schaffer, age 49, has served as a member of our Board since January 2014.
+Dr. Schaffer is Professor of Chemical and Biomolecular Engineering, Bioengineering, and Neuroscience at

+University of California Berkeley, a position he has held since 2007, as well as Director of the Berkeley Stem Cell Center since 2011.
 Dr. Schaffer is also co-founder and the current Chief Scientific Officer of 4D Molecular Therapeutics, a company specializing proprietary technology for gene therapy products.
 We entered into a collaboration and license agreement with 4D Molecular Therapeutics in January 2014.
 Previously, Dr. Schaffer was Assistant Professor from 1999 to 2005 and Associate Professor from 2005 to 2007 at the University of California, Berkeley Department of Chemical Engineering & Helen Wills Neuroscience Institute.
 He has served on the boards of the American Society for Gene and Cell Therapy and the Society for Biological Engineering.
-He has more than 25 years of experience in chemical and molecular engineering, and stem cell and gene therapy research, has over 185 scientific publications, and serves on five journal editorial boards and five industrial scientific advisory boards.
+He has more than 25 years of experience in chemical and molecular engineering, and stem cell and gene therapy research, has over 210 scientific publications, and serves on six journal editorial boards and five industrial scientific advisory boards.
 Dr. Schaffer holds a Bachelor of Science degree in Chemical Engineering from Stanford University and a Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology.
-We believe that Dr. Schaffer is qualified to serve as a Non-Executive Director due to his experience in the biotechnology industry and his expertise in that field.
+Dr. Schaffer is not standing for reappointment to the Board for another term.